thongck/node_express/README.md

-#This repo is created to test node.js
+This repo is created to test node.js API using express.